Skip to content

 pglance https://github.com/lance-format/pglance PostgreSQL extension for Lance

-The PMC can vote to promote a subproject to a core project once the subproject has demonstrated aspects including:
+The PMC can vote to promote an incubating subproject to a subproject once the project has demonstrated:

-• Proper repository setup including CI, issue tracking, contributing guide, etc.
+• Proper repository setup including CI, issue tracking, and contributing guide

-• Proper code standard enforcement including lint, testing, etc.
+• Proper code standard enforcement including lint and testing

 • Community adoption outside the primary contributor